carolinehakes/carolinehakes.github.io/README.md

 View the project [here](https://rpubs.com/carolinemhakes/705189).

 ## Biden Flexdashboard Project
-For my final project of this course, I had to create a flexdashboard site using the data from the Biden transition assignment (linked above).
-I used RStudio and GitHub to create this site.
+For my final project of this course, I had to create a mini site using the data from the Biden transition assignment (linked above).
+I used the flexdashboard template in RStudio to create this site.
 ```